fortrabbit/legal/data-collection.md

 ## Support chat

-Client support communications between fortrabbit and our clients is deleted when an a Account is deleted.
+Client support communications between fortrabbit and our clients is deleted when an a account is deleted.

 ## App data